 Nowadays, the scale of operations of chemical plants is becoming bigger.
 This means that globally the demand is met from fewer plants around the world.
-This has obviously, led to rapid increase in the amount of material flow worldwide and therefore, the volume of traffic as well.
+This has obviously, led to a rapid increase in the amount of material flow worldwide and therefore, the volume of traffic as well.
 However, to ensure that the growth is sustainable, we need to concentrate on increasing the efficiency of the industry.
 The first step in this would be to reduce noise from the system.
-Reducing the vestigial elements from the value chain would lead to a significant reduction of costs.
-The reduced cost benefit can be transferred to the end consumer.
+Reducing the vestigial elements from the value chain would lead to a significant reduction in costs.
+The reduced cost-benefit can be transferred to the end consumer.
 Lean and smart organizations will become the foundation of a better performing industry, in my opinion.

-As a multinational company, with presence in over 160 countries of the world, there is a constant learning and sharing of best practices from various markets to translate value to our wide spectrum of customers.
-Some of the key initiatives in supply chain that we have implemented in India, taking a cue from our global counterparts are:
+As a multinational company, with presence in over 160 countries of the world, there is constant learning and sharing of best practices from various markets to translate value to our wide spectrum of customers.
+Some of the key initiatives in the supply chain that we have implemented in India, taking a cue from our global counterparts are:

 A. S4TAR PROGRAM - THE S4TAR program is designed to encourage sustainability excellence in DCIPL’s supply chain partners.
 It provides a specific framework to recognize our partners who exhibit exceptional performance.
-Each year, through fair and transparent quarterly and yearly evaluations (which are based on pre-set measurements that are communicated to our partners), the S4TAR awards is presented to the Best Carrier, Best Warehouse, and Best Freight Forwarding Service.
+Each year, through fair and transparent quarterly and yearly evaluations (which are based on pre-set measurements that are communicated to our partners), the S4TAR awards are presented to the Best Carrier, Best Warehouse, and Best Freight Forwarding Service.